rurbin3/ZKit-Framework/README.md

 - Payload uses an encryption method and random variable names random whitespaces to fool the AVs .
 Virus total result is : 0/59

-User payloads can be found in --> [zkit-market](https://github.com/000Zer000/ZKit-Market) .

 No need for updating it manualy . zkit will check for updates everytime you run it . and will warn you about the new release

 and updating it is very easy . just go to the root directory of zkit and run `python updater.py update`